 - promotes critical thinking

-- promotes writing and communication skills as part of the instruction
+- when appropriate for the class, promotes communication skills as part of the instruction

-- incorporates research in the discipline into teaching
+- when appropriate for the class, incorporates research activities in the discipline into teaching